d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_transport_foundational_overview.md

 This matters because the propagation framework is stated at the transport level, while measurement is realized locally.
 Positions may be described in several charts as descriptions of the same underlying point, and the physically relevant content lies in the transforms between those descriptions.
 In the homogeneous limit, the storage chart is identified with the coordinate chart.
 A local departure from that homogeneous alignment appears when the transport chart is displaced from storage, and local geometry follows the admissible transport.
 Time enters through a scaling relation between coordinate duration and realized duration, expressed by the factor $\lambda$, with both durations understood relative to a chosen reference event.

 This paper is foundational rather than dynamical.
 Its aim is to establish a stable descriptive vocabulary for the portion of the framework used here.
 The immediate goal is to clarify how one underlying space supports several distinct roles, how propagation and measurement are related within that setting, and how this layered description prepares the ground for later papers on displacement and gravitation.

+A further vocabulary point is fixed here because it recurs throughout the remaining papers.
+The framework often uses the shorthand that mass-energy sources displacement.
+That remains acceptable at the macroscopic and bookkeeping level, but it should not be read as the deepest source-side statement.
+The narrower foundational statement is that **intra-nuclear action** — the internal dynamics of nuclear-scale excitation structure — sources displacement of the transport-supporting structure.
+In ordinary prose this may also be called nuclear dynamics.
+On this reading, mass is the bulk measure of displacement-sourcing capacity, not an opaque primitive that explains the sourcing by itself.

 ## 2. One Underlying Domain, Several Physical Roles